mauwii/act-docker-images/README.md

 ## docker-bake file

 As always, there are different options to build the images locally.
-I added `docker-bake.hcl` which helps with orchestrating builds and needs buildx to be available, which comes out of the box with docker desktop.
-Bake Files are still considered experimental, and your results may be totally different depending on your local docker configuration.
+I added `docker-bake.hcl` which helps with orchestrating builds but needs buildx to be available on the host (it comes out of the box with docker desktop).

+> [!WARNING]
+> Bake Files are still considered experimental, and your results may be totally different depending
+> on your local docker configuration.

 - using the `local` tag: